emacsmirror/anki-editor-view/README.md

 ## Usage

-Install the Anki plugin manually by moving this repo to Anki's addon folder (~/.local/share/Anki2/addons21 on my system).
+Install the Anki plugin by downloading it from [the official website](https://ankiweb.net/shared/info/1301464350).
 Install the emacs plugin in e.g. doom emacs with use-package by adding
 ``` emacs-lisp
 (package! anki-editor-view
   :recipe (:type git